dpgiakatos/PyPoll/README.md

-# my-lib
+# poll
-A python library for political polarization.
+A python library for polarization.
 [Political lighthouse](https://political-lighthouse.netlify.com/) created by using this library.

 ### Installation
 ```commandline